 As Chairman of the AAPL Independent Contractor Committee, Alan was responsible for legislation to amend the Unemployment Compensation Act in Texas, New Mexico, Louisiana, Oklahoma, Colorado, North Dakota and Montana to recognize the independent contractor status of Independent Landmen.
 His committee was also responsible for commissioning a survey of the membership by KMPG Peat Marwich to recognize the industry practice of treating Independent Landmen as independent contractors.
 As Assistant Chairman of the AAPL Education Committee, Alan developed a presentation Internet Resources for Land Professionals.
 Internet tools that Alan identifies revolutionize the manner in which Land Professionals traditionally perform their functions He was recognized as the 2001 AAPL Landman of the Year for his efforts.
 Alan is a Distinguished Member of Who 's Who in the South and Southwest, Who 's Who in America and Strathmore 's Who 's Who.
 He is a Texas Real Estate Broker, Little League Basketball and Baseball Coach and an avid racquetball and poker player.

-Sara Jansen Perry has been on faculty at the University of Houston-Downtown in the College of Business since 2009.
-She received her Ph.D. from the University of Houston in Industrial-Organizational psychology and before that, worked as an sales engineer in the information technology industry.
+Sara Jansen Perry has been on faculty at Baylor University in the Hankamer School of Business since 2014.
+Previously, she was on faculty at the University of Houston-Downtown in the College of Business (2009 – 2014).
+She held the endowed professorship chair in PLM for the 2013-2014 academic year.
+Dr. Perry received her Ph.D. from the University of Houston in Industrial-Organizational Psychology and before that, worked as a sales engineer in the information technology industry.
 She teaches negotiation courses for undergraduates and continuing education programs, in both online and face-to-face formats.
-She also teaches other management courses at the undergraduate level, including Principles of Management and Managing Groups and Teams.
-She is active in research, and particularly enjoys studying the role of stress in the work and non-work domains.
+She has also taught other management courses at the undergraduate level, including Principles of Management, Management Skill-Building, and Staffing.
+She is active in research, focusing on the role of stress in the work and non-work domains.
 She has received several honors for her research; she was selected as the 2009 recipient of the Human Resources Research Organization Meredith P. Crawford award for high-potential research and teaching and she was nominated for a UHD faculty scholarly activity/creativity award in 2012.
-Her research has appeared in over nine peer-reviewed journals and in a technology management book.
+Her research has appeared in over nine peer-reviewed journals and she recently coauthored a book on innovation management entitled “Organized Innovation: A Blueprint for Renewing America’s Prosperity”(Oxford, 2014).
 Dr. Perry has also consulted with a number of public and private organizations on personnel management processes.